Seahawks notes: What’s the latest on Carlos Dunlap’s foot injury? What superhero should DK Metcalf really be?

-What did Pete Carroll think of how the Eagles “fired up’’ DK Metcalf?
+What did Pete Carroll think of how the Eagles “fired up” DK Metcalf?
 What’s the latest on Carlos Dunlap?
 And was Monday night’s 23-17 win over Philadelphia the best game Jamal Adams has played as a Seahawk?

-Carroll addressed those topics and more during his weekly radio show on 710 ESPN Seattle Tuesday morning.
+Carroll addressed those topics and more Tuesday during his weekly radio show on 710 ESPN Seattle.

 Here are highlights: